Japan–Portugal relations: Film and music

-Football
+Sports

-In football, professional Portuguese footballer, Cristiano Ronaldo, is also renown among Japanese football fans.
+In football, professional Portuguese footballer Cristiano Ronaldo is also renown among Japanese football fans.
 Japanese football players also play more frequently in Portugal, including international players such as Takahito Sōma or Daizen Maeda (both Marítimo Funchal), Nozomi Hiroyama at Sporting Braga or Junya Tanaka at Sporting Lisbon.
 The Portimonense SC club particularly frequently signs players from Japan, including Mū Kanazaki, Shoya Nakajima, Takuma Nishimura, Shiryū Fujiwara, Kōki Anzai and most recently Kodai Nagashima and Hiroki Sugajima.
 Kazuya Onohara has been playing for UD Oliveirense since 2020, and Kaito Anzai has been playing for Sporting Braga since 2019.
 The Japan women's national football team participated in the 2011 Algarve Cup and finished in 3rd place.

-Basketball

 In basketball, Isabel Lemos was the first Portuguese coach ever working in a profissional league in Rizing Zephyr Fukuoka senior male team of the B.League, as well as the first woman ever working as coach in professional basketball man league in Japan.